'Like a miracle': Ex-soccer player survives Italy bridge disaster

-GENOA, Italy (Reuters) - Former Italian soccer professional Davide Capello can only describe it as a miracle.
+GENOA, Italy, Aug 15 (Reuters) - Former Italian soccer professional Davide Capello can only describe it as a miracle.

 Wearing a blue hospital gown and sitting up in bed, Capello looks physically unscathed but emotionally shattered as he describes how the road beneath his car collapsed on Tuesday, as he was driving over Genoa’s Morandi Bridge.